Sir-Caljerque/dots/certs/Certs/Security+/2 - Threats, Vulnerabilities, and Mitigations.md

 A checks value ...
 A retrieves value ...
 B changes value ...
 A uses (changed) value in a function               X :(

 # Malicious updates
+Always keep your operating system up to date

+When you update software, you are basically installing a new application, so you have to be careful not letting hackers inject malicious code into the app

+Follow best practices
+- Have backups
+- Install from trusted sources
+- BACKUPS~~
+- Dont trust a random download buttons
+- Dont disable security controls

+## SolarWinds Orion supply attack

+Dec 2020
+Attackers gained access to development system
+Added their own malicious codes to the update

 # --Study areas--